-Staff Inset Day: Monday 1st June for all staff: annual safeguarding training, latest updates The risk assessment has been written following the 'Guidance for full opening - schools' produced by Gov.uk The actions taken by the school follow the system of controls laid out by the Government:
+The risk assessment has been written following the 'Guidance for full opening - schools' produced by Gov.uk and updated in February 2021 The actions taken by the school follow the system of controls laid out by the Government:

 - 1. Prevention - 2.
 Response to any infection